Saad007Khan/PropertyPrompts/connectivity.md

 ### Field 3: Train

 **Search Process:**
-1. Open Google Maps, search location
-2. Search "railway station near [location]" or "train station [location]"
-3. Identify nearest railway station
+1. Search: "nearest railway station to [location]"
-4. Measure distance using map tools
+2. Search: "distance from [location] to [station name]"
+3. Search: "[location] train station" or "[location] metro station"
+4. Verify station name from search results
-5. Verify station name on railway authority website
+5. Cross-verify with railway authority websites
-6. Round distance to nearest kilometer
+6. Note distance in kilometers
-7. If no station within reasonable distance (~50-100 km), state not verifiable

 **Distance Measurement:**
-- Use Google Maps distance measurement
+- Use distance information from search results
-- Measure from location to station building/platform
+- Road/driving distance preferred
 - Round to nearest whole kilometer
-- Include distance in kilometers
+- Mark as "(distant)" if >100 km

 **Reasonable Distance Guidelines:**
 - Urban areas: Within 10-20 km is typical
 - Suburban: 20-40 km is typical
 - Rural/Remote: 50-100 km may be needed
-- If >100 km, may note "nearest station is distant" or use "Not verifiable"
+- If >100 km, note as "distant" or use "Data not available"

 **Format:**
 ```